dellsystem/wikinotes/readme.md

 Using Django as a framework.
 SQLite in development but either MySQL or PostgreSQL as a database.
 It's going to be fucking awesome.

-Apps
+Apps and relevant models
 ---------

+*	wikinotes
 	*	users - each user is associated with the following data:
 		*	username
 		*	user ID
 		*	email (which can be used to generate a gravatar)
 		*	a list of classes (IDs) that the user is watching
 		*	look into openID for authentication? if there is a django-openID bridge thing
+		*	but rely on django's authentication module for most of the user data (username, user ID, email) - only the CourseWatcher model needs to custom
-*	classes - each class is associated with the following data:
+	*	courses - each course is associated with the following data:
-	*	class ID
+		*	course ID
-	*	department ID (see below)
+		*	department shortname (see below)
-	*	class number (for MATH 133, it would be 133)
+		*	course number (for MATH 133, it would be 133)
-	*	class name (e.g. Linear Algebra or Introduction to Computing)
+		*	course name (e.g. Linear Algebra or Introduction to Computing)
 	*	departments
-	*	department ID
 		*	department short name (e.g. MATH, PHIL, etc)
 		*	department full name (e.g. Mathematics and Statistics, Computer Science, Biology)
 		*	faculty (Science, Arts, Engineering etc)
+	*	faculties
+		*	faculty short name
+		*	faculty ID (or maybe the short name should be the pk)
+		*	faculty long name
+	*	professors
+		*	name, for now (m2m with CourseSemesters)
 	*	pages - this is where using either git or CouchDB would come in handy
 		*	page ID, maybe store that in the relational database (not sure if it's even necessary)
 		*	class ID (the class it is associated with)
 		*	revision number
 		*	page type: description/lecture note/summary/review/etc
 		*	page content ... git/couchDB
 	*	comments - like a talk page, but associated with individual pages
 		*	comment ID
 		*	page ID (foreign key)
 		*	commenter ID (foreign key, users table - if -1, anonymous)
 		*	comment content
 		*	revision number it refers to
-*	help - maybe general tips and stuff, also some specific to each section of the site
-*	static
 	*	history - all the edit history, ever. this would be good in a couch.
 		*	user ID (the user who did the thing)
 		*	class ID (the class for which the thing was done)
 		*	if the thing was page-related:
 			*	the page ID
 			*	the revision number of the original page if it was edit or rollback or something
 			*	if it was move or create or delete, then we don't need the revision number
 		*	if the thing was document-uploading-related:
-		*	the document ID on docuum ?
+			*	the document ID on docuum ? or wherever
 			*	the document name
+*	help - maybe general tips and stuff, also some specific to each section of the site

 URL scheme
 ----------